 The financial cost of looking after fostered children is recognised in the form of an allowance paid.
 Fees are determined by expertise, training and experience.
-Our Foster Carers Payment Guide details the payments and allowances you may be entitled to as a foster carer.

 All foster parents receive a foster care allowance to cover the cost of caring for a child.

 The minimum is usually between £132 and £231 a week.
 The total amount you get depends on:

 An allowance of up to £200 can be paid for each child.
 Please note this amount is usually only paid once during each care career as the Fostering Allowance contains an element for clothing replacement, etc. The allowance paid must allow the carer to purchase sufficient and appropriate clothing for the child.
 Carers may choose to use the allowance initially in part, using the remainder at a later date.